 Almost all people who have bipolar disorder need medicine.
 But counseling is also important.
-It helps you cope with work and relationship struggles related to your illness.
+It helps you cope with work and relationship struggles related to the condition.
 Types of counseling include:

 Try to form a long-term relationship with a counselor you like.
-He or she will help you recognize personality changes that show when you are moving into a mood swing.
+They will help you recognize personality changes that show when you are moving into a mood swing.
 Getting early treatment can reduce the length of the high or low.

 Family members often feel helpless when a loved one is depressed or manic.
 But you can help.

-Encourage the person to take prescribed medicines regularly, even when he or she is feeling good.
+Encourage the person to take prescribed medicines regularly, even when feeling good.

 If family therapy is available, make sure that everyone in the family attends.